-Learn about modern web scraping protection techniques and how to bypass them.
+Learn about modern web scraping protection techniques and how they can be bypassed.
 Scrape up to three times more pages by combining IP address rotation with shared IP address emulation.

 Web scraping is used everywhere.
 From e-commerce to automotive, industries are collecting valuable data from the web to get ahead of competition.
 But as web scraping grows in popularity and accessibility, websites employ ever more sophisticated techniques to block the robots.